 Close enough to touch, Seine-side 2011.
 Photo: Steve Sampson.

 Having tried both perches, I recommend the river.
 You will stand the whole time against flimsy barriers and jostle for position with a lot of folks.
 But the crowds will not be 10 people deep and the riders do pass right in front of you.
 This viewpoint is a popular one for families.
 Kids love the colors and noise—and the fact that riders disappear into the Tuileries tunnel, and then reappear.

-Editor’s note: Where should you stay to see the Tour de France?
+: Where should you stay to see the Trip de France?
 A hotel near the Champs makes sense, as you’ll be able to walk over to see the finish at the Place de la Concorde.
 Click on Centre under Sleep (in Paris) to find the perfect place.